 Baby Boomers Turning Digital

 The Baby Boomer generation and cutting-edge social media trends have rarely been closely associated in the past.
-Yet, in more recent times, we have seen a drastic rise in those aged 55+ joining and becoming an active part of social media platforms.
+Yet, we have seen a drastic rise in those aged 55+ joining and becoming an active part of social media platforms in more recent times.

 This trend presents a unique opportunity for marketers to reach out to a new and engaged audience on social media.